-Learning Outcome: Define and use cost-volume-profit analysis to analyze the effects of changes in costs and volume on a company's profits
+Learning Outcome: Define and use cost-volume-profit analysis to analyze the effects of changes.

-- 123) Inventoriable product costs for a product are described by which of the following? - A) Inventoriable product costs are narrower in scope than total costs. - B) Inventoriable product costs include all costs of the value chain. - C) Inventoriable product costs consist of direct materials, direct labor and manufacturing overhead. - D) Both A and C are correct.
+- 123) Inventoriable product costs for a product are described by which of the following? - A) Inventoriable product costs are narrower in scope than total costs. - B) Inventoriable product costs include all costs along the value chain. - C) Inventoriable product costs consist of direct materials, direct labor and manufacturing overhead. - D) Both A and C are correct.

-Learning Outcome: Define and use cost-volume-profit analysis to analyze the effects of changes in costs and volume on a company's profits
+Learning Outcome: Define and use cost-volume-profit analysis to analyze the effects of changes.